wprashed/cartflush-autoclear-cart-for-inactive-users/readme.txt

 This makes it easy to create shorter or longer expiration windows for special items, campaigns, or collections.

+=== Cart Value Rules ===

+Create timeout rules based on cart subtotal ranges.

+Examples:

+* 0-49.99 - 20 minutes
+* 50-199.99 - 45 minutes
+* 200+ - 120 minutes

+This is especially useful for giving high-value carts more time before they are cleared.

+=== Per-Product Timeout Override ===

+Add a CartFlush timeout directly on the WooCommerce product edit screen for products that need a custom timeout without relying on a global rule.

+=== Pre-Clear Warning Notice ===

+Optionally show a notice on the cart and checkout pages shortly before CartFlush clears the cart due to inactivity.

 === Smart Timeout Logic ===

 When multiple timeout rules apply, CartFlush automatically uses the shortest valid timeout.